Civil War Encampment

-2013 marks the 150th anniversary of the Battle of Gettysburg, the deadliest battle of the American Civil War and the inspiration for President Lincoln's Gettysburg Address.
-Join us on August 2 through August 4 for a weekend of specialty tours and Civil War reenactments that retrace General Robert E. Lee's retreat from Gettysburg to the hills surrounding Montpelier and the Army of Northern Virginia's 1863 winter encampment.
+Join us on August 8-10 for a weekend of specialty tours and Civil War reenactments that retrace General Robert E. Lee's retreat from Gettysburg to the hills surrounding Montpelier and the Army of Northern Virginia's 1863 winter encampment.

 Montpelier's Summer Civil War Encampment represents an authentic recreation of these camps based on archeological and documentary research.
 Interpreting the domestic life of soldiers "at camp" sheds light on new aspects of "troop life" that receives little attention at national battlefields.

-Visitors may explore the Civil War Trail & the Gilmore Farm Walking Trail, which lead through the archeological site of one of these regimental camps, through a reconstructed company street, and then to Gilmore Farm, a small cabin built by one of the Madison's former slaves from recycled timber from the encampments.
+Visitors may explore the Civil War Trail & the Gilmore Farm Walking Trail, which lead through the archeological site of one of these regimental camps, through a reconstructed company street, and then to Gilmore Farm, a small cabin built by a former Montpelier slave from recycled timber extracted from these encampments.
 Signage along this trail documents the experience of troops as well as the impact these camps had on the local rural community.

 A specialty Candlelight Tour is designed to showcase camp life during the evening hours.
 The public will have a unique opportunity to learn about the Civil War history of each unit as they travel from camp to camp.
 The tour will end with an artillery firing demonstration.